What Is Hydrocodone? Side-Effects, Withdrawal Symptoms, & Risk Of Overdose

 In 2013, there were 136.7 million prescriptions[1] dispensed that contained hydrocodone in the United States alone.
 In 2016, that number dropped to 93.7 million, and in 2017, it decreased further to 83.6 million.
 These numbers are largely due to the efforts to decrease the opioid epidemic in the states.

 Because this medication is relatively easy to come by, it is accessible to members of all age groups, ethnicities, and economic statuses.
-It is also viewed as a safe drug to take since it is often prescribed by medical professionals, which can increase the chances of abuse.
+It is also viewed as a safe drug to take since it is often prescribed by medical professionals.

-This is done through means of fraudulent prescriptions, doctor shopping, altered prescriptions, fake prescription call-ins, pharmacists and physicians diverting the drug, and even drug theft.
+Opportunities for abuse come through fraudulent prescriptions, doctor shopping, altered prescriptions, fake prescription call-ins, pharmacists and physicians diverting the drug, and even drug theft.

 Brand Names For Hydrocodone